tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   so we always have to assume `production` environment when validating receipt in production release.

-  the only thing we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - all subsequent subscription status checks will fail so the button will be always shown until sandbox tester makes a purchase. then subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. and it's all okay until the user decides to restart application - then subscription status is reset to its default value `false` which won't change even though subscription has been just purchased.
+  one thing we can do here is to change behaviour of our application and set default subscription status to `false` so that subscribe button is shown by default - all subsequent subscription status checks will fail so the button will always be shown until sandbox tester makes a purchase.

-  I guess all of this should be taken down properly in review notes for IAP in iTunes Connect.
+  after making a purchase subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. and it's all okay until the user decides to restart application - subscription status is then reset to its default value `false` (which is incorrect) but this value won't change because of failing checks.

   <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/StoreKitGuide/Chapters/AppReview.html>: